 --machine-type e2-micro --zone us-west1-b \

---tags=pdx-80 --image-project famous-empire-181720 \
+--tags=pdx-80,pdx-22 --image-project pdx-cs \

 --image <FMI>

 Wait several minutes for the VM to spin up.
-Visit the web site at the external IP address of the resulting VM (http://)
+Visit the web site at the external IP address of the resulting VM (http://

 This should bring up the landing page for the first Web For Pentester site.
+If you can not access the site, it is likely that you have not added your IP address in the prior firewall rules.

 gcloud compute instances create wfp2-vm \